Israeli Army

 When is Yom Yerushalayim?

 Like many Jewish and Israeli holidays, the secular date of Jerusalem Day changes from year to year because it is observed according to the Hebrew calendar, not the Gregorian one.
-The Hebrew date of Yom Yerushalayim is 28th of the month of Iyar, often falling in May.
-Yom Yerushalayim 2023 will start at sundown on Thursday, May 18 to sundown on May 19.
+The Hebrew date of Yom Yerushalayim is 28th of the month of Iyar, often falling in May or early June.

 How is Yom Yerushalayim celebrated?